-The goal is to provide ease of human interaction while enhancing engagement, collaboration and creativity…and letting participants enjoy data-driven storytelling to arrive at solutions while avoiding airport security lines, cramped airplane seats and jetlag.
-At the March 2019 Gartner Data & Analytics Summit Gartner forecasted that by 2022 25% of organizations will have adopted immersive analytics for data visualization.
-Just imagine what that might do for the human experience of the workplace.
+The goal is to provide ease of human interaction while enhancing engagement, collaboration and creativity.
+This tremendously benefits the participants, allowing them to enjoy data-driven storytelling to arrive at solutions.
+At the Gartner Data & Analytics Summit, March ‘19 event, Gartner forecasted that by 2022, 25% of the organization would adopt immersive analytics for data visualization.

 Just imagine how this transforms the human experience in the workplace!